Group-26-COP4655/LibraryApp/README.md

 #### Sprint 4

+- [ ] User can navigate to the profile screen using the navigation bar to see the logout button and profile details and settings
 - [ ] User can logout
 - [ ] User's session is closed when logging out
 - [ ] User sees their username at the top (to the left of the logout button)